Having your Tree Swallows banded:

 For trapping, handling, and banding procedures recommended by Cornell University

-can refer to the Golondrinas Handbook.
+to the Golondrinas Handbook.

 Below: a string of one hundred of the size 1 bands used for Tree Swallows.